 His publications include Construction Insurance & UK Construction Contracts (co-editor), Emden’s Construction Law (contributor) and Remedies in Construction Law (author).
 He is editor-in-chief of the IBA’s publication Construction Law International.

-He acts as counsel in arbitration and litigation (current cases include a US$750 million construction dispute concerning an airport in the Middle East and a US$250 million ICSID expropriation arbitration).
+He acts as counsel in arbitration and litigation (current cases include a US$3 billion dispute concerning a construction project in Qatar, a US$2.4 billion dispute concerning a pipeline project in Kuwait, a US$750 million construction dispute concerning an airport in the Middle East and a US$250 million ICSID expropriation arbitration).
 He also acts as arbitrator and adjudicator, and sits as a deputy high court judge in the Queen Bench Division, Technology and Construction Court, and Administrative Court within the English High Court of Justice.
+His current workload as arbitrator includes a US$400 million dispute about a LNG project in Australia.